Eight Verses of Bernard of Clairvaux

 The Eight Verses of St. Bernard are excerpts from psalms which, when recited, were said to have saved souls and guaranteed a holy death.
-Popular in the Late Middle Ages, the origins of the devotion and details of wthe are unknown.
+Popular in the Late Middle Ages, the origins of the devotion and details are unknown.
 Legends attribute the selection and propagation of the devotion to Bernard of Clairvaux.

 Cultural context

 Books of Hours from the 15th century often feature additional prayers listed after the Psalter.
 A humorous legend, included in some of the books, explained the selection of psalms attributed to Bernard.
 The devil is said to have told Bernard that he knew of eight (some sources say seven) psalm verses that would ensure salvation if recited daily.
 The devil did not reveal which verses.
 Bernard countered by saying that he did not need to know which verses to say, since he recited the entire Psalter daily as a matter of course.
 Feeling defeated by the saint's argument, the devil gave up and told the Cistercian abbot which verses to recite.
 These eight were included in a vast amount of prayer books and were widely copied in Late Medieval Europe.

 The verses come from the Vulgata.
 The following section provides the English translation from the Douay Rheims Bible: